Bohemian glass: Crystal vs. glass

 Cut crystal wine glasses in the "Fakiris" series by the FA Knittel, Reinerzer Kristallglaswerke, in cameo glass technique.

 Originally a vessel of "crystal" exclusively meant one carved from the transparent mineral rock crystal, an extravagant and highly expensive object.
 The glass industry appropriated the term for glass objects.
 The modern meaning of crystal versus glass changes according to the country.
 The word "crystal" means, in most of the Western world, lead glass, containing lead oxide.
 In the European Union, the labeling of "crystal" products is regulated by Council Directive 69/493/EEC, which defines four categories, depending on the chemical composition and properties of the material.
 Only glass products containing at least 24% lead oxide may be referred to as "lead crystal".
 Products with less lead oxide, or glass products with other metal oxides used in place of lead oxide, must be labeled "crystallin" or "crystal glass".
-In the United States it is the opposite - glass is defined as "crystal" if it contains only 1% lead.
-Although in the EU, in the Czech Republic, the term "crystal" is commonly used for any exquisite, high quality glass.
+In the United States it is the opposite: glass is defined as "crystal" if it contains only 1% lead.

 The presence of lead in crystal softens the glass and makes it more accessible for cutting and engraving.
 Lead increases the weight of the glass and causes the glass to disperse light more.
 Glass can contain up to 40% lead, if maximum hardness is desired.
 On the other hand, crystal can contain less than 24% lead if it has a high proportion of barium oxide, which ensures high quality light diffraction.
 The term "half-crystal" has been used within glassmaking for glass with a relatively low level of lead.